HolikovOleksandr/HolikovOleksandr/README.md

 # 💡 Hello!
 My name is Oleksandr Holikov
-## 🌱 I'm a mobile developer from Kyiv
+## 🌱 I'm a backend developer from Kyiv
-### 🤖 In my free time, I enjoy working with backend, web scraping, and Telegram bots
+### 🤖 In my free time, I enjoy working with flutter and telegram bots
 ---

 ### 👨‍💻 Technologies and Tools I Use